scandum/quadsort/README.md

 Wolfsort
 --------
-wolfsort is a hybrid quadsort which addresses cache handling for medium and large arrays.
-It's still under development but shows promising results.
+[wolfsort](https://github.com/scandum/wolfsort) is a hybrid radixsort / quadsort which improves performance on random data.
+It's mostly a proof of concept that only works on unsigned 32 and 64 bit integers.

 Visualization
 -------------